 Why You Need Hunting Hearing Aids

 The University of Wisconsin has found through a study that men aged 48 to 92 who were regular hunters are more likely to experience high-frequency hearing loss than men who don’t go hunting.
 And the risk increases seven percent for every five years more a man keeps hunting.
-Even though shooting is an extremely popular pastime for many people in the States, many of them still aren’t using the proper ear protection while hunting.
-In fact, they are putting their long-term hearing health at great risk of suffering permanent damage.
+Even though shooting is a prevalent pastime for many people in the States, many still aren’t using the proper ear protection while hunting.
+In fact, they are putting their long-term hearing health at significant risk of suffering permanent damage.

-If you aren’t using a gun silencer or suppressor, take frequent breaks away from shooting to give your ears the chance to decompress, and wear ear protection always when you’re waiting your turn at the shooting range.
-These things will help to preserve your hearing, and allow you to maintain an edge over hunting.
+If you aren’t using a gun silencer or suppressor, take frequent breaks away from shooting to give your ears the chance to decompress, always wear ear protection when you’re waiting your turn at the shooting range.
+These things will help to preserve your hearing, and allow you to maintain an edge when hunting.

-You need this insight into hunting and hearing loss to understand why hunters can benefit from hearing aids.
-If you use a hearing aid or amplifier while hunting to better hear where the target is, then you will be less concerned about earmuffs or earplugs limiting your hearing ability and you’ll wear them to protect your ears from the noise.
+It would help if you had this insight into hunting and hearing loss to understand why hunters can benefit from hearing aids.
+If you use a hearing aid or amplifier while hunting to hear better where the target is, then you will be less concerned about earmuffs or earplugs limiting your hearing ability and you’ll wear them to protect your ears from the noise.
 If the hunting hearing aids can simultaneously protect your ears and amplify sounds, then you’ll have even more incentive to use them.

-Moreover, as shooters that don’t use hearing protection are highly likely to have hearing loss to some degree from taking part in hunting or shooting throughout their lives, they can struggle to hear game due to hearing loss and would benefit from the enhanced hearing a hearing aid provides.
+Moreover, as shooters who don’t use hearing protection are highly likely to have hearing loss to some degree from hunting or shooting throughout their lives, they can struggle to hear games due to hearing loss.
+They would benefit from the enhanced hearing a hearing aid provides.

 Hunting is something that you can’t do without a proper hearing.
-Also, hunting without having any ear protection can cause you hearing loss problems, or further damage your already damaged hearing ability.
-So, make sure to wear hunting hearing aids while hunting to protect your hearing ability from further damage, and have a great experience of hunting.
+Also, hunting without ear protection can cause you hearing loss problems, or damage your already damaged hearing ability.
+So, make sure to wear hunting hearing aids while hunting to protect your hearing ability from further damage, and have a great hunting experience.
 However, if you don’t have hearing loss problems yet, make sure to wear ear protection during hunting to prevent it.